nexlay/alco/README.md

 # alco

-Application created with UI framework caled Flutter.
+Application created with UI framework called Flutter.

 It's a simple app with flawless animations.